Moe Goes from Rags to Riches: Production

 The episode was written by Tim Long.
-It was first announced to the press at the Comic-Con convention in San Diego, California on July 23, 2011, during a panel with the producers of The Simpsons.
+It was first announced to the press at San Diego Comic-Con on July 23, 2011, during a panel with the producers of The Simpsons.
 The plot is similar to the film The Red Violin, which tells the story of a mysterious violin and its many owners over a period of several hundred years.
 English actor Jeremy Irons guest starred in the episode as the voice of the rag.
 He received the offer over a telephone call, and later told the press that "I was delighted to do it and I was honored to be asked."
 In an interview with The Daily Telegraph, Irons commented that when he first received the script, "it said, 'The Bar Rag speaks in a very sonorous voice.'
 And then it said in brackets, 'Think Jeremy Irons.'"
 He recorded his lines during the summer of 2011.

-Release
+Reception

+Viewing figures

 The episode originally aired on the Fox network in the United States on January 29, 2012.
 When airing the episode was watched by 5.1 million viewers, making it the second highest viewed program in the Animation Domination line up.

+Critical response

 "Moe Goes from Rags to Riches" received a negative review from Hayden Childs of The A.V.
 Club.
 Childs criticized the episode for its lack of satire, and wrote that "some of the funniest and best episodes [of season twenty-three] have tended to be also the most outlandish, but 'Moe Goes From Rags To Riches' is a major exception, with very few good jokes coming out of the wildest premise of the season to date."
 He concluded that "All in all, this was a rather baffling and disappointing experience that wastes a promising idea."

+Teresa Lopez of TV Fanatic gave the episode 3 out of 5 stars.
+She thought that the use of the rag was pointless and that the subplot with Bart and Milhouse was filling time between scenes of the main plot.

+Several websites named this episode as one of the worst episodes of The Simpsons.

+Awards and nominations

 At the 64th Primetime Creative Arts Emmy Awards in 2012, Hank Azaria was nominated for the Primetime Emmy Award for Outstanding Voice-Over Performance for his performance as Moe, Chief Wiggum, Carl, Comic Book Guy, Duffman and Mexican Duffman in this episode.

+Animators Lynna Blankenship, Sean Coons, Hugh Macdonald, Debbie Peterson, Charles Ragins, Lance Wilder, Darrel Bowen, John Krause, Kevin Moore, Brent M. Bowen, Brice Mallier, Steven Fahey, Dima Malanitchev, Karen Bauer, Eli Balser, and Anne Legge were nominated for the Annie Award for Outstanding Achievement for Production Design in an Animated Television/Broadcast Production at the 40th Annie Awards for this episode.